Trademark Specimen: All You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 - What are the benefits of submitting a trademark specimen?

-It provides companies with protection of the mark associated with their products or services.
+It provides companies with the protection of the mark associated with their products or services.
 It reduces the chances of other companies claiming the same logo or label.

 - What types of trademark specimens are acceptable for products?